mike-plummer/nextjs-cypress-ct-example/README.md

 ### APIs

 Next api paths depend on the path being deployed and accessible.
 To test the actual api path an E2E test must be used.
-Logic for api paths can be extracted into util modules to allow the business logic of the path to be validated outside of an E2E test.
+However, that doesn't mean that component tests can't be used - by extracting as much logic as possible from your API implementation into a utility function you can validate that using a fast component test and rely on a slower E2E test to simply validate the API is properly pathed and accessible.

 ### Data Hooks